Waldorfio/inventory-app/README.md

 # Inventory Application

-An inventory management API, with CRUD capabalities.
+An inventory management API, with CRUD capabilities.
 Created using Node.js, Express, and MongoDB.
 ## [Live Link 👈]()

 ### Features